-Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
-Like all regression analyses, the logistic regression is a predictive analysis.
-Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.
+Logistic regression is the linear regression analysis to conduct when the dependent variable is dichotomous (binary).
+Like all linear regressions the logistic regression is a predictive analysis.
+Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more continuous-level (interval or ratio scale) independent variables.

+Standard linear regression requires the dependent variable to be of continuous-level (interval or ratio) scale.
+How can we apply the same principle to a dichotomous (0/1) variable?
 Logistic regression assumes that the dependent variable is a stochastic event.
-For example, if we analyze a pesticides kill rate, the outcome event is either killed or alive.
+For instance, if we analyze a pesticides kill rate, the outcome event is either killed or alive.
 Since even the most resistant bug can only be either of these two states, logistic regression thinks in likelihoods of the bug getting killed.
-If the likelihood of killing the bug is > 0.5 it is assumed dead, if it is < 0.5 it is assumed alive.
+If the likelihood of killing the bug is greater than 0.5 it is assumed dead, if it is less than 0.5 it is assumed alive.

-The outcome variable – which must be coded as 0 and 1 – is placed in the first box labeled Dependent, while all predictors are entered into the Covariates box (categorical variables should be appropriately dummy coded).
-Sometimes instead of a logit model for logistic regression a probit model is used.
-The following graph shows the difference for a logit and a probit model for different values (-4,4).
-Both models are commonly used in logistic regression, and in most cases, a model is fitted with both functions and the function with the better fit is chosen.
+To solve these shortcomings we can use a logistic function to restrict the probability values to (0,1).
+The logistic function is p(x) = 1/1+exp(-x).
+Technically this can be resolved to ln(p/(1-p))= a + b*x. ln(p/(1-p)) is also called the log odds.
+Sometimes instead of a logit model for logistic regression, a probit model is used.
+The following graph shows the difference for a logit and a probit model for different values [-4,4].
+Both models are commonly used in logistic regression; in most cases a model is fitted with both functions and the function with the better fit is chosen.
 However, probit assumes normal distribution of the probability of the event, when logit assumes the log distribution.
-Thus the difference between logit and probit is typically seen in small samples.
+Thus the difference between logit and probit is usually only visible in small samples.

-At the center of the logistic regression analysis is the task estimating the log odds of an event.
-Mathematically, logistic regression estimates a multiple linear regression function defined as:
+At the center of the logistic regression analysis lies the task of estimating the log odds of an event.
+Mathematically, logistic regression estimates a multiple linear regression function defined as